 Better yet, you can expand the usefulness of a dial indicator by creating a steel base that turns your indicator into a depth measurement device.
 It’s a simple milling project that will quickly pay dividends in other projects you take on.

 6. Caliper Depth Attachment

-A set of calipers and a micrometer are the two most essential measuring tools for a machinist, but the go-to for most people will be their calipers.
+A set of calipers and a micrometer are the two most essential tools for a machinist, but the go-to for most people will be their calipers.
 Two adjustable jaws help measure dimensions between opposite ends of a part.

 It’s another tool that can be upgraded easily with some basic milling work.
 You need very little material and only a minimum of experience to make a depth attachment that will enable accurate depth measurements every time.

 7. Endmill & Tap Holders

 One of the coolest things about machine shop equipment is that you can adapt it quickly to make different types of cuts depending on your application.
 To enable this versatility, it helps to have a way to attach various tools to your machine quickly.

 Enter endmill and tap holders, another relatively simple milling project that makes some handy end products.
 Having a variety of machine tools at the ready and in their collet can save you time and hassle.
 And if you make them yourself, they’ll be a constant reminder of your advancing milling machine skills!

 We’ve already given you plenty of ideas for practical milling machine projects.
 Now let’s finish things off with a couple of pure-fun products.

 Got some decent size chunks of scrap steel around?
 Why not mill yourself an oversized novelty nut?